yingyang0729/AJAX_Form/README.md

 ## Credits
-TODO: The FIP is about 10% for credits in the course.
+TODO: The FIP is about 10% for points of MMED3039 and MMED3040.

 ## License
 TODO: Fanshawe College-Interative Media Design-Level 3